amagimedia-open/tal/README.md

 # tal
-generate Training material using static Annotations and Logs
+generate Training material using Annotations and Logs